 Yes solo travel is safe, if you don’t act dumb.
 Here’s what I think: for most types of trips, solo travel is even safer than traveling with a travel mate or in a group.
 Solo, you are automatically more aware of what’s going on around you and you pay more attention to your valuables.
 Read more about my reasoning on my Safety tips page.

 The only exception is going into very remote parts of nature, or war zones on your own.
-Still you could wonder… is that safe as a pair?
-I know examples of groups of 3 or more people who still got robbed while on a nature hike.
+But is that safe as a pair?
+I know examples of groups of 3 people or more, who still got robbed while on a nature hike.

 The plus and minus sides of solo travel